Erica Garner, Who Became An Activist After Her Father's Death, Dies

 "When her son was born in August, she named her newborn after her father," the newspaper reports.
 "Garner suffered her first heart attack shortly after the delivery, with doctors saying the pregnancy stressed her already enlarged heart."

 Erica Garner became a prominent figure calling for an end to police brutality, as her father's last words became a rallying cry for the Black Lives Matter movement.
-She began staging weekly "die-ins" on the sidewalk in front of a beauty supply store in Staten Island, the site where the N.Y.P.D. officer put her father in the fatal chokehold.
+She began staging weekly "die-ins" on the sidewalk in front of a beauty supply store in Staten Island, the site where the New York City police officer put her father in the fatal chokehold.

-A Staten Island grand jury did not indict any officers in Eric Garner's death, sparking more protests across the country.
+A grand jury did not indict any officers in Eric Garner's death, sparking more protests across the country.
 The coroner's report lists his death as a homicide, but no officer has ever been charged in the case.
-In 2015, the city of New York settled with his family for $5.9 Million.
+In 2015, the city of New York settled with his family for $5.9 million.

 In 2016, Erica Garner endorsed Bernie Sanders for president and was the focus of a video ad for the candidate.
 She told NPR's Rachel Martin that she supported the Vermont senator because of his record of standing with black people.